Drachenfels-GmbH/thor-rpc/README.md

 ## TODO

+* tests, tests, tests
-* support method parameters
+* concept for providing thor method options
+* better logging
-* add warning when defining method more than once
+* warn when a method is registered more than once
-* add API browsing page
+* API browsing page similar to thor commandline help
-* generate client stubs
+* client stubs